RealHulubulu/openCVObjectDetectionRPi/README.md

 detected with a rounded detection percentage next to the label.

 The code creates a log file for each run.
-At the top is the detection threshold used.
-Then the next line lists out each picture taken (imag/imageWithBoxes) followed by a comma then a dictionary of each object detected with the number detected.
-If the number is below the threshold set (objectDict[key] < 5 in code) then after the number of objects is a message that says (Running Low) in parenthesis.
+At the top of each section is the iteration.
+The next line lists the detection threshold that used.
+The next line lists the time between each image taken.
 Next in the log is an array that shows all objects detected including false positives.
 The dimensions of the array are 100 rows by 7 columns.
 The rows are for each object detected.
 It is